Plastic ban FAQs

 Registrations from small business will be prioritised.
 A small business is defined by the NSW Small Business Commissioner as an actively trading, unincorporated or incorporated business that employs less than 20 people.

-We will also consider registrations from not-for-profit, sporting and community service organisations that employ less than 20 people.
+Registrations from not-for-profit, sporting and community service organisations that employ less than 20 people will also be considered.

-You can’t donate or give away stock to charity, sporting, education, not for profit or community organisations.
-These organisations will not be allowed to supply the bags to their customers either.
+No, you can’t donate or give away banned stock to charity, sporting, education, not for profit or community organisations.
+These organisations are not allowed to supply the bags to their customers either.

 Dumping existing stock on charities adds to the already significant issue of illegally dumped, damaged and poor conditioned donations which costs charities millions of dollars a year for clean-up and disposal and detracts from their core works.
 Illegal dumping at charity bins and shop fronts can attract fines.

-Can I repackage or relabel the banned bags as another product?
+Can I repackage or relabel banned bags as another product?

 No, if you are supplying lightweight plastic bags as part of carrying on a business this is still an offence, even if they are re-labelled as another product. (e.g. relabelling lightweight singlet bags and supplying them as bin-liners, or nappy bags etc.).